J430N/WP2C/README.md

 ### Wi-Fi Properties and Devices Discovery
 WP2C can display Wi-Fi properties, such as SSID, channel, signal strength, and encryption type.
 It can also list devices connected to the Wi-Fi network, including their MAC addresses and IP addresses.

-### Wi-Fi Speed Test
+### Network Speed Test
-WP2C can test the Wi-Fi upload and download speed and ping.
-It provides an easy way to verify the Wi-Fi network's performance.
+WP2C can test the network upload and download speed and ping time.
+It provides an easy way to verify the network's performance.

 ### Report Generation
 WP2C can generate a report after cracking a Wi-Fi.
 The report includes the network's SSID, MAC address, encryption type, password and other relevant information.